 Hendrix interacted a few times with the audience, later on noting that everyone appeared to have been sitting down, thanks to a security force that worked hard to send eager fans in the aisles back to their seats and – unsuccessfully, based on what some recall – quash the smoking of weed.

-In an interesting side note, says Lewis – who has written extensively about Hendrix and about Milwaukee's The Scene nightclub, too – some folks who attended the show recalled a woman occupying a large chair onstage at both the Madison and Milwaukee shows.
+In an interesting side note, says Lewis – who has written extensively about Hendrix and about Milwaukee's The Scene nightclub, too – some folks who attended the show recalled a woman occupying a chair onstage next to the drums at both the Madison and Milwaukee shows.

 "I was barely able to make her out in my photos," Lewis says.
-"The elusive fact was that the woman onstage was Dee Mitchell, Mitch's wife.
-She was pregnant and Mitch didn't want to leave her behind, hence he brought Dee on the road with him.
+"The elusive fact was that the woman onstage was Lynn Collins, Mitch's wife.
+She was pregnant and Mitch didn't want to leave her behind, hence he brought her on the road with him.
 Sitting next to her husband's drum kit was not a part of the act."